 In fact, we are now losing polar ice at alarming rates.
-For example, the Totten Glacier in the Antarctic is losing an amount of ice "equivalent to 100 times the volume of Sydney Harbour every year."5 Last year the carbon dioxide monitoring station at Mauna Loa, Hawaii reported that atmospheric carbon dioxide have permanently crossed the symbolic 'red line' of 400 parts per million.
-6 The other week it was reported a rift through Larson C ice shelf in the Antarctic has grown to 175 kilometers and scientists are saying that it could reach the ocean within weeks or months, releasing an iceberg twice the size of Luxembourg into the Weddell Sea.7 The speed and scale at which greenhouse gas emissions are rising is like nothing the Earth has experienced before.
-By any measure, this is unthinkably dangerous territory.
+For example, the Totten Glacier in the Antarctic is losing an amount of ice "equivalent to 100 times the volume of Sydney Harbour every year."
+Last year atmospheric carbon dioxide permanently crossed the long feared 'red line' of 400 parts per million, and each year the rate of increase has been accelerating.
+The other week it was reported a rift through Larson C ice shelf in the Antarctic has grown to 175 kilometres and scientists are saying that it could reach the ocean within weeks or months, releasing an iceberg twice the size of Luxembourg into the Weddell Sea.
+The speed and scale at which greenhouse gas emissions are rising is like nothing the Earth has experienced before.
+This is unthinkably terrifying territory.

-Some years ago now one the world's most respected climate scientist, NASA Goddard Institute for Space Studies' Director, Dr James Hansen warned that continued coal use will result in "catastrophic climate change and a 'transformed planet".8 Yet, as previously mentioned, old and inefficient coal-fired electricity plants still largely generate Australia's electricity needs and our current environment protection laws are obviously not capable of transitioning our economy away from climate forcing fossil fuels towards clean energy alternatives.9 By every measure, the Australian government's response to the climate emergency we face is woefully inadequate.
+Some years ago now one the world's most respected climate scientist, NASA Goddard Institute for Space Studies' Director, Dr James Hansen warned that continued coal use will result in "catastrophic climate change and a 'transformed planet".
+Yet old and inefficient coal-fired electricity plants still largely generate Australia's electricity needs and our current environment protection laws are obviously not capable of transitioning our economy away from climate forcing fossil fuels towards clean energy alternatives.
+By every measure, the Australian government's response to the climate emergency we face is woefully inadequate.
 For the sake of current and future generations it is vital that Australia join the world's nations to halt the rise of global greenhouse gas emissions and sequester legacy emissions as quickly as humanly possible.